Xon77/Live4Life/README.md

 ***Live 4 Life* has been mainly tested with macOS 10.14.6 Mojave on a MacBook Pro 15" and the GUI has been adapted for macOS 12.6 Monterey on a MacBook Pro M1 16".**

-**It has also been tested on Linux and works, but to be able to easily use the GUI, you need to have a minimum resolution of 1920×1200 (see warning above for screen recommendations).** The reason why I do not switch from Mac to Linux is that I often used [Dante](https://www.audinate.com/products) to send multiple channels via ethernet in some concert halls.
+**To be able to easily use the GUI, you need to have a minimum resolution of 1920×1200 (see warning above for screen recommendations).**

+**For Linux, it has worked at some time, but currently I do not know.** The reason why I do not switch from Mac to Linux is that I often used [Dante](https://www.audinate.com/products) to send multiple channels via ethernet in some concert halls.
 Since Dante virtual sound cards are not available for linux, you need to buy specific expensive sound cards to use Dante.

-**For Windows, I do not know.
-Let me know if you can.**
+**For Windows, It seems to work, only if you set the variable `~foldersStructure` at 0 in the file [`_0_Init_Live4Life.scd`](/L4L_Project/_0_Init_Live4Life.scd#L7).** This option, which allows to create virtual folders by gathering the first two letters of a sound folder is not currently available for Windows.

 ## Installation